-Take steps to protect your home, family, and any on-site workers.
 It’s a good idea to prepare the area by laying down drop cloths and securing them to the floor with painter’s tape.
-You also may want to wear gloves, protective clothing, and/or foot coverings to make sure you keep the paint off your clothes.
+You should also plan to wear gloves, protective clothing, goggles, a face shield, and/or foot coverings to make sure you keep the paint off your clothes.

 In order to ensure the process is as safe as possible, here are some steps to take: